-The Emergency Locking Retractor (ELR) mode allows the seat belt to extend and retract to allow the driver and passengers some freedom of movement in the seat.
-The ELR locks the seat belt when the vehicle slows down rapidly or during certain impacts.
+The ELR mode allows the seat belt to extend and retract to allow the driver and passengers some freedom of movement in the seat.
+The FLR locks the seat belt when the vehicle slows down rapidly or during certain impacts.

-The Automatic Locking Retractor (ALR) mode (child restraint mode) locks the seat belt for child restraint installation.
+The ALR mode (child restraint mode) locks the seat belt for child restraint installation.

 When the ALR mode is activated, the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
 The seat belt returns to the ELR mode after the seat belt fully retracts.
-See "Child restraints" later in this section for more information.
+For additional information, refer to "Child restraints" in this section.

 The ALR mode should be used only for child restraint installation.
 During normal seat belt use by an occupant, the ALR mode should not be activated.
 If it is activated it may cause uncomfortable seat belt tension.
 It can also change the operation of the front passenger air bag.
-See "Front passenger air bag and status light" later in this section.
+For additional information, refer to "Front passenger air bag and status light" in this section.